 Turn the Closet Into a Home Office

 For some people, extra space is a luxury.
-They have to make the most of what they have.
+They have to make the most of what they have – not everyone has the money to expand the already existing space.
 Fortunately, there’s a simple solution to this issue – setting up a home office inside a closet.

 For closets, triangular or L-shaped desks work the best.
 As they’re easily cut, shelves can add quite a lot of storage in awkward spots.
 Squeeze a couple of them above the desk where you’ll be using your laptop.

 If you have even less space in your home, you can always use a wall-mounted desk.
 With one of these, even the hallway can become your workplace.
 A wall-mounted desk with a drop-down function won’t get in your way when you’re not using it.